 - There is an expectation that the fellow will undertake an audit or research project.
 Quality improvement activities are encouraged by both the Anaesthetic and Obstetric services, often in collaboration.

 - Attendance at relevant courses and conferences (such as, but not limited to, MOET, Sol Schnider Obstetric Conference, ANZCA Obstetrics SIG meeting) is encouraged and will be funded as per the ASMS contract for consultant CPD.

 - Teaching.
 This may be in the form of formal Part 1/2 teaching for anaesthetic registrars, teaching sessions with obstetric medical staff, or midwives for epidural recertification and other topics of anaesthetic or medical relevance.

-- Participation on the fellow afterhours roster (evenings and weekends).
+- Participation on the fellow afterhours roster (evening shifts).
 There is no night component to this roster.
-As part of the transition to a senior role, the PF is progressively rostered to the duty anaesthetist role, as ‘first on’ consultant for the evening and then weekend.
+As part of the transition to a senior role, the fellow is progressively rostered to the duty anaesthetist role, as ‘first on’ consultant for the evening.

 - Acute, elective and trauma lists in the main theatre suite, either as primary anaesthetist or as second anaesthetist paired up with a consultant.
 Regular lists in specialty areas of interest beyond obstetrics may be available.